NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 * `PLACEHOLDER_LOW_TO_HIGH` and `PLACEHOLDER_HIGH_TO_LOW` - 3 characters
 * `PLACEHOLDER_A_TO_Z` and `PLACEHOLDER_Z_TO_A` - as many as used

-All your sorting types must be within a 15 character limit.
+All your sorting types must be within a 15-character limit.
 Any characters above that will be cut off (TAB reserves 1 character to ensure each player is in a unique team).
 To get the most out of it, use the 1-character sorting types where possible.

 You can bypass this limit by using [Layout](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Layout) feature.
-Player ordering is fully plugin-sided and therefore is not artificialy limited.
+Player ordering is fully plugin-sided and therefore is not artificially limited.

 ## Additional note 2 - per-world sorting
 Defining a per-world sorting type is not supported.
+However,
-However, this can be achieved with [Conditional placeholders](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders).
-Simply check for %world% and return one placeholder if it matches, another one if not.
-This will work with anything, not just worlds (server, regions, etc).
+this can be achieved with [Conditional placeholders](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders).
+Check for %world% and return one placeholder if it matches, another one if not.
+This will work with anything, not just worlds (server, regions, etc.).

 ## Additional note 3 - Compatibility issues with other plugins
 As you already know by now, sorting is managed by scoreboard teams (their names to be exact).
-Player can only be member of one team.
+Player can only be a member of one team.
 In other words, only one plugin can handle teams at a time.
-Having multiple plugins handle teams is supposed to end in a disaster.
+Having multiple plugins handling teams is supposed to end in a disaster.

 Fortunately, TAB contains a function that prevents other plugins from assigning players into teams.
 This can be enabled/disabled by toggling `anti-override` setting under `scoreboard-teams`.
-This is however highly recommended to keep enabled, unless all of your plugins are configured correctly.
+This is, however, highly recommended to keep enabled, unless all of your plugins are configured correctly.
 When a plugin tries to override TAB's teams, this action is logged into `anti-override.log` file.
 If your file is empty / does not exist, it means you have no conflicting plugins / settings and can disable this option, slightly boosting performance.
 If the file exists, most of the time you can guess where the teams come from by their name.
 Here are a few common teams and their sources (`xxxx` means any, usually random character sequence):
 * `collideRule_xxxx` - this comes from Paper.
 Not going to explain why as that would be quite long, but the way you can avoid is by setting `enable-player-collisions: true` in paper config and `enable-collision: false` in TAB config (yes, collisions will be disabled).
 * `CMINPxx` - CMI, set `DisableTeamManagement: true` in `plugins/CMI/config.yml`.
 * `CIT-xxxxxxxxxxxx` - Citizens NPC with the same name as some online player.
 Make NPC names not match real players and use holograms to display your desired text (/npc name or something).
 * `PVP-xxxxxxxxxxxx` - Team coming from [PvPManager](https://www.spigotmc.org/resources/pvpmanager-lite.845/) plugin.

 This detection, however, is not 100%.
 Because of that, you may still be experiencing a compatibility issue even with anti-override enabled.
-To identify such issue, check if /tab reload fixes your sorting issue.
+To identify such an issue, check if /tab reload fixes your sorting issue.
 If it does, it's a compatibility issue of some sort.
 If not, it is most likely a misconfiguration issue.

 # Common mistakes
 Every possible mistake could be called "not reading this wiki page", but that would make this section pointless.
-For that reason let's call it list of mistakes made when following this page.
+For that reason, let's call it list of mistakes made when following this page.

 The most common mistakes include:
 * Disabling both teams and layout, not realizing it disables sorting as well.
 * Disabling anti-override without disabling teams in other plugins.
-* Mistaking `primary-group-finding-list` for sorting list, despite that list having nothing to do with sorting and by default even having a comment above it saying it has nothing to do with sorting.
+* Mistaking `primary-group-finding-list` for the sorting list, despite that list having nothing to do with sorting and by default even having a comment above it saying it has nothing to do with sorting.
 * Not configuring primary groups correctly.
 This can have multiple reasons, such as
   * Not configuring group weights in LuckPerms.
   * Accidentally enabling `use-bukkit-permission-manager` option when on BungeeCord without knowing what it does.